MominBinShahid/MominBinShahid.github.io/docs/notes.md

 - replace image plugin form `gatsby-image` to `gatsby-plugin-image` as prior is deprecated (check - https://www.gatsbyjs.com/docs/conceptual/using-gatsby-image/ and https://www.gatsbyjs.com/docs/preoptimizing-images/ and https://www.gatsbyjs.com/docs/working-with-images/)
 - fix React warning `The tag <emoji> is unrecognized in this browser.
 If you meant to render a React component, start its name with an uppercase letter.`
 - In dark mode, adding emojis in text box will result inverted (added a secret memo for now)
+- In dark mode, color picker is not adapting to CSS filter
 - fix `h4` and some `h3` as it is used for styling which should not be the case [search `h4` globally] (Accessibility Issues: Heading elements are not in a sequentially-descending order)
 - Add `gatsby-plugin-csp` plugin for Content Security Policy (CSP)
 - Use `https://web.dev/measure` or lighthouse and fix all the issues mentioned